outshift-open/agntcy-dir-push-action/README.md

 - **Pre-signed record pushing** - Validates pushing records that are already signed
 - **On-the-fly signing** - Tests signing during the push process
 - **Re-signing behavior** - Tests re-signing already signed records
-- **Diffenent Organization** - Tests API Key not belonging to the correct organization
+- **Different Organization** - Tests API Key not belonging to the correct organization

 > **Note:** The test workflow (`.github/workflows/test-signing-and-pushing.yml`) can be triggered manually by providing the `record_version`.